 Forestry Mulching Services in Gilmer, TX

-If you have wooded acreage, overgrown pasture, or brushy land that needs clearing, forestry mulching is likely the most efficient solution available.
-Pafford Land & Home operates a skid steer with a professional-grade forestry mulching head — the kind of equipment that can handle thick brush, small to medium trees, vines, and undergrowth in a single pass and turn all of it into mulch that stays right where the vegetation was.
+If you own wooded acreage, overgrown pasture, or brushy land anywhere from Gilmer to the Barnwell Mountains and beyond, forestry mulching is likely the most efficient way to get it cleared.
+We operate a skid steer fitted with a professional-grade forestry mulching head — equipment built to handle thick brush, small to medium trees, vines, and undergrowth in a single pass.
+Everything gets ground into mulch that stays right where the vegetation was.

-There’s no hauling.
+No hauling.
 No burning.
 No piles of debris to deal with.
-The mulch layer that remains helps stabilize the soil and holds moisture, which is actually beneficial for the land you’re working with.
-It’s a faster, cleaner approach than traditional clearing methods — and for large properties, it’s hard to beat on efficiency.
+The mulch layer that remains helps stabilize the soil, holds moisture during dry East Texas summers, and suppresses regrowth.
+For landowners across the loblolly pine and mixed hardwood forests of Upshur, Gregg, Harrison, Wood, Franklin, and Titus Counties, it’s a faster, cleaner alternative to traditional land clearing — and on large acreage, it’s hard to beat on efficiency.

 Forestry Mulching Machine Clearing Wooded Property